JerryTom121/SnapNETS/README.txt

          nodes0_1.1_2.1.txt
          time_0_seg_1.1_2.1.txt

-    * cc: It is a directory which contains the active nodes in each snapshot and the score of edges to merge in the coarseing process.
+    * cc: It is a directory which contains the active nodes in each snapshot and the score of edges to merge in the coarsening process.